eamocanu/URLCrawler/readme.txt

 Author: Adrian M
 Downloaded from https://github.com/eamocanu/URLCrawler
 Released under the BSD license.
-Let me know if you use this software.
-Email listed at https://github.com/eamocanu
+Let me know if you use this software so I keep track of it Email listed at https://github.com/eamocanu